Hardware requirements

 # About hardware requirements

-Minimal hardware requirements are adjusted for observed behaviour in the respective network.
-These will not increase in the presumable future, and money spent on hardware should provide users with many years of reliable service, paying for themselves several times over.
+The above requirements will not increase in the presumable future, and money spent on hardware should provide users with many years of reliable service, paying for themselves several times over.